East of Attepeu

 What we say:

 While you're there, ask for Wat Phang Daeng -- two blocks past the Huay Phateun bridge -- which is a good starting point for a stroll around the village.
-It is a nice wat with a khmer style prang built in 1935 and the small chapel contains a large seated Buddha, though the rest of the wat looks a lot older. (none of the locals seems to know just when it was originally built.)
+It's a nice wat with a Khmer-style prang built in 1935 and the small chapel contains a large seated Buddha.
+In recent years the whole temple complex has been modernised and some new buildings have been added.
+It's still a beautiful place on the edge of the Se Khaman River.

-Walking through the village towards the fjord you'll see some ruined French colonial buildings and a smaller wat painted an unusual turquoise with some nice wooden carvings.
+Walking through the village towards the east you'll see some ruined French colonial buildings and a smaller wat painted an unusual turquoise with some pretty wooden carvings.

-Wade through the fjord (waist height in dry season) or pay the boatman and you'll be in the village of Muang Khao on the opposite bank.
+Heading down to the river, search for a boatman to take you across to the other side.
+You'll be in the village of Muang Khao on the opposite bank.
 The highlight here is Wat Luang, a very old, very prestigious wat that looks like it will fall down at any minute.
-There is a huge Buddha inside though.
+There is a huge Buddha inside.

 Jump to a destination